yellobyte/SoapESP32/README.md

 ...
 ...
 ```
-Hint: Similar to function browseServer(), if the returned list contains 100 (SOAP_DEFAULT_MAX_COUNT) items you might try again with increasing starting index 100, 200, 300 and so on to get all items matching the criteria(s).
+Hint: Similar to function browseServer(), if the returned list contains 100 (SOAP_DEFAULT_SEARCH_MAX_COUNT) items you might try again with increasing starting index 100, 200, 300 and so on to get all items matching the criteria(s).

 ### :heavy_exclamation_mark: Using W5x00 Ethernet shield/boards instead of builtin WiFi (optional)